 It is the well established system whereby volunteers visit police stations to check on the detainees in custody, the conditions in which they are held and that their rights and entitlements are being observed.
 This offers protection to both detainees and the police and allows members of the public a real insight into conditions in custody.

-The statutory responsibility for the delivery of independent custody visiting has transferred from police authorities to Police and Crime Commissioners (in consultation with Chief Constables).
+The statutory responsibility for the delivery of independent custody visiting has transferred from police authorities to Police and Crime Commissioners in November 2012.

 The vast majority of the public will never see the inside of a police cell.
 The facilities offered are basic and are designed to hold people securely and safely for a short time to enable an investigation to take place - for most people less than 6 hours.